This young litigation finance startup just secured $100 million to chase cases it thinks will win – TechCrunch

 ES: The cases we’re [involved with] are more advanced and are showing success indicators, so we have a shorter time frame.
 We also fund smaller cases than most other litigation funders.
 Because of our approach, where we’re using tech to speed due diligence, we can do that.

-TC: You can’t discuss returns but can you tell me what your investors expect to see back?
+TC: You can’t discuss returns, but can you tell me what your investors expect to see back?
 We aren’t talking venture-like returns, presumably.

-ES: Not venture-type returns but high-yield returns.
+ES: Not venture-type returns, but high-yield returns.

 TC: There is movement in a small but growing number of states that want more transparency into third-party litigation funding agreements.
 It aims mostly to protect consumers, but it sounds like some outfits that fund commercial litigation aren’t so thrilled about it, either.
-What are you thoughts?
+What are your thoughts?

 ES: We actually don’t mind disclosure regulation so much.
 As long as litigation funding is becoming more widely accepted, that’s a good thing and the rules shouldn’t impact us so much.
 I also think in the long run that it’s inevitable and won’t be a huge problem.

-Note: Correction: This story originally reported that Legalist co-founder Christian Haigh had graduated from Harvard; he was entered into a joint BS/MS program, but he also dropped out of school with Shang when the two were accepted into Y Combinator.